MaxWadrin/Water_Quality_Prediction_System_using_IOT_and_AI/Electronics/README.md

 # Procedure

+- Open the folder for sensor calibration, run the steps and calibrate the sensor.
+- Adjust the definations based on pin config and calibration.
+- Burn the combined code.

 # Future Scope

 - More accurate sensor probe can be used.
 Like RTD would be a better option.